janelia-flyem/overlapservice/README.md

 [![Build Status](https://drone.io/github.com/janelia-flyem/overlapservice/status.png)](https://drone.io/github.com/janelia-flyem/overlapservice/latest)

-This go package calculates the overlap between a set of bodies, as defined/stored in [DVID](https://github.com/janelia-flyem/dvid).
+overlapservice is a simple REST service written in go that calculates the overlap between a set of bodies, as defined/stored in [DVID](https://github.com/janelia-flyem/dvid).
 For example, if there are two segmented neurons in a dataset stored in DVID, this service can be used to find the contact area between those neurons.